Berkeley-CS61B/website-fa23/materials/lab/lab06/index.md

     throw new IllegalArgumentException("Some comment to describe the reason for throwing.");

 ## Testing
 There are no hidden tests on Gradescope.
-For this lab, we have provided tests for you to check for the correctness of your implementation.
-If you pass all local tests, you will receive full credit on Gradescope.
+For this lab, we've provided some tests for you to check your implementation, but they are **not comprehensive.** Passing the tests do not mean you will pass the tests on Gradescope and you will need to write your own tests to verify correctness.

 ## Submission